-Stephanie Temple, a Central California native, has been at NCTC since 2002, working as an teacher, director and Children’s Playwright-in-Residence.
-Ms. Temple specializes in curriculum development and creating devised works, and she enjoys mentoring both students and teaching artists.
-With a Master's in Drama from SFSU and a B.A. from the University of Southern California’s School of Theatre, Ms. Temple is also an actor, puppeteer (most recently seen as Kate Monster in NCTC’s Avenue Q,) and a director/choreographer.
-Over the past twenty years, she has taught acting, improvisation, dance and musical theatre at NCTC, SFSU, CSU Stanislaus, Merced College, PCPA Theatrefest and currently runs the drama program at Live Oak School in Potrero Hill.
-As director of the Family Matinee program, Ms. Temple has adapted and developed original plays such as Goldi Locks and the Three Aliens, Sock Puppet Jamboree, Bollywood Sleeping Beauty, The Odyssey, and Rock ‘n Roll Cinderella.
+Stephanie Temple (she/her) is a Central California native who’s made SF (and NCTC!) her home for over 20 years.
+Since 2002, she’s worked as a teaching artist, director, and Children’s Playwright-in-Residence for NCTC Education.
+She loves when former NCTC students visit or even work professionally at NCTC!
+Stephanie specializes in curriculum development and creating devised original plays, and she enjoys mentoring both students and teaching artists.
+With a Master’s in Drama from SFSU and a B.A. from the University of Southern California’s School of Theatre, Stephanie is also a professional actor, puppeteer (most recently for San Francisco Opera and as Kate Monster in NCTC’s Avenue Q,) and a director/choreographer.
+In addition to creating opportunities for students at NCTC, Stephanie also runs the middle school drama program at Live Oak School in Potrero Hill and has led workshops at SFSU, CSU Stanislaus, Merced College, and PCPA Theatrefest.
+With NCTC students, Stephanie has proudly adapted and developed over 25 original plays such as Goldi Locks and the Three Aliens, Sock Puppet Jamboree, Bollywood Sleeping Beauty, The Odyssey, and The Emperor’s New Posts.

 Jamie Brooke (she/they) comes to San Francisco (traditional lands of Ramaytush Ohlone people) from Philadelphia (traditional lands of Lenni Lenape people).
 She received her B.A. in Theater and minor in Anthropology from Temple University.
 Jamie’s theater background includes acting, stage management, house management, dance, and ensemble-based devised work.
 While in college, Jamie immersed herself in theatre, LGBTQIA+ studies & activities, political organizing, and social/cultural learning while studying abroad in India.
 Post-college, Jamie has a deeper focus on confronting systems of oppression in the United States, particularly as it pertains to race, gender, and class.